Frequently asked Questions

 What about kids?

-Kids love it for the adventure, fish life and swimming, adults love it for the serenity and relaxing scenic paddle.
-Very small rapids (better described as ‘ripples’) add that element of fun and excitement along the way.
-There’s no paddling back home against the current either, just let the current take you through the valley to the finish points where we will come and pick you up.
+There’s no paddling back home against the current either, just let the current take you through the valley to the finish point where we will come and pick you up.

 Our views on children’s level of participation are flexible as we trust the parents to be the best judges of their capabilities.
-Please note; parents/Guaridans will need to sign a liability waiver on behalf of their children in order for them to participate.
+Please note; parents/guardians will need to sign a liability waiver on behalf of their children in order for them to participate.

-What about Dogs?
+What about dogs?

-Double or single kayaks ?
+Double or single kayaks?

-Both kayaks work fine on this creek.
-Some families with children prefer doubles if they are unsure of their childs capabilities.
-Although by the time kids are 12, they seem to cope quite well on their own.
-A double kayak is not really reccomended for two beginners as they are much longer and heavier which means they are harder to manouvre around logs etc.
+Some families with children prefer doubles if they are unsure of their child’s capabilities.
+A double kayak is not really recommended for two beginners as they are much longer and heavier which means they are harder to manoeuvre around logs and obstacles.

-What about S.U.P's?
+What about SUPs?

-SUPs (Stand-up Paddle Boards) are the new addition to Babinda creek and are a little more challenging than the kayaks.
-As you are standing, the view is much broader.
-When the creek level is low, you will see whats ahead of you easier so you can navigate around logs or choose the deeper currents to avoid bottoming on the creek floor.
-Its a great core workout and will do wonders for your balance!
+When the creek level is low, you will see what’s ahead of you far easier than in a kayak, so you can navigate around obstacles or choose deeper areas to avoid bottoming out on the creek bed.
+It’s a great core workout and will do wonders for your balance.

-What about Crocodile's or other wildlife?
+What about crocodile's or other wildlife?

 Babinda Creek is full of life, mostly harmless.
 Although as with any nature based outdoor activity, inherent dangers may exist.